kanda-co/ks-schema/ks-frontend-services/docs/MIDDLEWARE.md

 At its core, the middleware revolves around the `PathKey` type, that stores all possible pages, the current page key, any ID that was supplied as part of the URL and the current path.

-Each middleware request is made up of the following steps:

 How it works
 ---